Shahid-Sid/Weather_App/README.md

 🌡️ View temperature, condition, and icons for each day

-📄 Download weather forecast as a PDF report with images
+📄 Download weather forecast as a csv report

 🚀 Tech Stack